 Our first taste of the CX-30 features more in-depth information about its design and engineering.

-Standard features include 16-inch alloy wheels, automatic LED headlights, automatic wipers, adaptive cruise control, a full suite of accident avoidance tech (see Safety section below), cloth upholstery, two USB ports, an eight-speaker sound system, and the Mazda Connect interface that includes an 8.8-inch display and center console controller.
+The base CX-30 2.5 S comes standard with 16-inch alloy wheels, automatic LED headlights, automatic wipers, adaptive cruise control, a full suite of accident avoidance tech (see Safety section below), cloth upholstery, two USB ports, an eight-speaker sound system, Apple CarPlay, Android Auto and the Mazda Connect interface that includes an 8.8-inch display and center console controller.

 What are the CX-30's safety equipment and crash ratings?

+The government awarded the CX-30 a perfect five stars in every crash test.
 The Institute for Highway Safety named the CX-30 a Top Safety Pick.
-It received best-possible ratings in all crash tests and for its front-crash prevention system (both for vehicle-to-vehicle and vehicle-to-pedestrian accidents).
+It received the best-possible ratings in all crash tests and for its front-crash prevention system (both for vehicle-to-vehicle and vehicle-to-pedestrian accidents).
 Unusually, its base LED headlights got the best possible rating of "Good," while the curve-adaptive upgrade headlights found on the range-topping Premium (photographed above) actually got a "Poor" rating due to excessive glare.
 The CX-30 also received top marks for the ease of use of its child seat LATCH anchors.

 Sign in to post